-During COVID-19 OTC has continued to support internationally-qualified practitioners seeking to gain visas to work and ultimately gain registration to practise in Australia by adapting its processes for submission of applications.
+During COVID-19 OTC has continued to support overseas-qualified practitioners seeking to gain visas to work and ultimately gain registration to practise in Australia by adapting its processes for submission of applications.
 Supervision options for those undertaking the Stage 2 period of supervised practice have also been adapted.

 The OTC continues to focus on cultural awareness training for all OTC directors, staff and assessors.
-Indigenous Allied Health Australia (IAHA) has prepared a training package, most of which will be undertaken individually on-line, with a half-day workshop planned for April 2022.
+Indigenous Allied Health Australia (IAHA) has prepared a training package, most of which will be undertaken individually on-line, with a half-day workshop planned for August 2022.

-To extend the cultural training further, the OTC will require all internationally-qualified practitioners seeking to practise in Australia to gain a comprehensive cultural awareness understanding prior to commencing the Stage 2 period of supervised practice.
-IAHA will prepare a dedicated OTC training module for internationally-qualified practitioners to undertake online.
-Successful completion of the module will be required prior to commencing the Stage 2 period of supervised practice.
+To extend the cultural training further, the OTC will require all overseas-qualified practitioners seeking to practise in Australia to gain a comprehensive cultural awareness understanding prior to commencing the Stage 2 period of supervised practice.
+IAHA has prepared a dedicated OTC training module for overseas-qualified practitioners to undertake online.
+Successful completion of the module will be required prior to commencing the Stage 2 process.